-Also known as the Pacific madrone, the Arbutus has distinctive reddish bark, thick waxy leaves and a beautiful twisted stem that can grow to 30 metres tall.
+Also known as the Pacific madrone, the Arbutus has distinctive reddish-brown bark, thick waxy leaves of 5-15cm in length and a beautiful twisted trunk that can grow to 30 metres tall.
 It can grow one metre thick at the base and is the only evergreen broadleaf tree in Canada.

 RANGE & HABITAT